 Where to Go From Here?

-At this point, you have your hero, his enemy the alien, and the arena in which they will battle to the death.
+At this point, you have your hero, his enemy the alien and the arena in which they will battle to the death.
 You’ve even created spawn points for the little buggers.
-As you set things up, you learned about the following:
+As you set things up, you learned about:

 - GameObjects and why they are so important when working with Unity.